 There are antioxidant molecules that can neutralize ROS in laboratory settings, but effectively targeting oxidative stress within mitochondria has been a challenge.
 Many antioxidants distribute throughout the body but fail to reach the mitochondria in sufficient quantities to offer meaningful protection.

-A New Approach: Targeted Mitochondrial Protection
+A New Approach: Targeted Mitochondrial Action

 Neurodegenerative Disorders